 Step 2: Create the LEFT and FIND Formula

-Step 3: Specify The Special Character
+Step 3: Identify The Special Character

 Step 4: Sort

-Step 5: Replace all URL’s with the Clean Version
+Step 5: Replace all URL’s with the Clean Version of Itself

 Step 6: Put Everything into a Pivot Table